bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 ## Analogy Brainstorm

-1. Think of an analogy to explore.
-Perhaps you have a favorite that relates to your area of professional interest, or a hobby.
-If you prefer to work with an example, consider this analogy from education: "teaching is like gardening."
-2. Share your analogy with a partner or group.
-(If you have not yet done so, be sure to take a moment to introduce yourself, first!)
+Let's consider this analogy: "teaching is like gardening."
 What does your analogy convey about the topic?
 How is it useful?
 In what ways is it wrong?

 This activity should take about 10 minutes.